Reframing “Freemium” by charging the marketing department

 Charge Freemium to the marketing department

-A pattern emerges from those “advantages” bullets: It’s all marketing benefits.
-It’s lead-gen, reducing barriers to conversion, and competitive advantage.
+A pattern emerges from those “advantages” bullets: They are marketing, as opposed to utility.
+They are lead-gen, reducing barriers to conversion, and competitive advantage.

 Retool your expectations of Freemium: It’s a marketing cost.
 It’s more expensive than you give it credit for, but it could very well be the best marketing strategy.